hp-freely/Teammate-Waypoints-Manager/README.md

-Download Instructions: Click the "Code" button, and select "Download ZIP".
+Download Instructions: 1) Click "TeammateWaypointManager.zip" 2) Click the "..." button in the top right of page.
+3) Select "Download"
 # Teammate-Waypoints-Manager
 A script for adding and managing waypoints for teammates.
 It supports both automated and manual player waypoint actions.
 This script is intended to fully replace and extend the functionality of BuddyPoints.